Consumer medicine information

 In a Phase I/II clinical trial, formulation adjuvanted with AS01E showed the ability to induce RSVPreF3-specific CD4+ T cells in adults 60 to 80 years of age to levels similar to those observed in young adults, despite lower baseline levels in the older adults.

 Non-clinical data show that AS01E induces a local and transient activation of the innate immune system.
 The adjuvant effect of AS01E is the result of interactions between MPL and QS-21 formulated in liposomes.
-This facilitates the recruitment and activation of antigen presenting cells carrying vaccine-derived antigens in the draining lymph node, which in turn leads to the generation of RSVPreF3-specific CD4+ T cells and induction of RSV-A and RSV-B neutralising antibody responses.
+This facilitates the recruitment and activation of antigen presenting cells carrying vaccine-derived antigens in the draining lymph node, which in turn leads to the generation of RSVPreF3-specific CD4+ T cells and induction of RSV-A and RSV-B neutralising titres.
 In addition, RSVPreF3 formulated with AS01E can elicit specific binding antibodies directed to site O/, a highly neutralising sensitive epitope, exposed only on the pre-fusion conformation of the F protein.

 Clinical trials.